When Your Back Hurts Every Morning, These Tips Are What You Need

 - Allow 5 minutes of brief standing, walking or lying down for every 25 minutes that you are sitting.

-- When sitting, use a soft cushion and try to sit with as little back support as possible.
-Your posture should be similar to someone playing the piano with the back straight and unsupported.
+- When sitting, use a soft cushion and try to sit with as little lumbar support as possible.
+Your posture should be similar to someone playing the piano while actively sitting straight up and unsupported.

 - Avoid sitting and slouching for extended periods of time 1-2 hours before bed. (ex.
 TV, desk work).

 - Wear only clothing that provides a loose fit around your hips.
-Denim jeans that do not stretch or tight pants can worsen your pain by limiting your flexibility.
+Denim jeans that do not stretch or tight pants can worsen your discomfort by limiting your flexibility.

 - Drink sufficient amounts of water to keep your discs well hydrated and to avoid muscle cramps.